 We are incorporated in Korea, and substantially all of our operations are located in Korea.
 As a result, we are subject to political, economic, legal and regulatory risks specific to Korea.
-From early 1997 until 1999, Korea experienced a significant financial and economic downturn, from which it is widely believed the country has now recovered to a large extent.
+From early 1997 until 1999, Korea experienced a significant financial and economic downturn, from which the country took several years to recover.

-The economic indicators in 2003, 2004 and 2005 have shown mixed signs of recovery and uncertainty, and future recovery or growth of the economy is subject to many factors beyond our control.
+The economic indicators in 2004, 2005 and 2006 have shown mixed signs of recovery and uncertainty, and future recovery or growth of the economy is subject to many factors beyond our control.
 Recent developments in the Middle East, including the war in Iraq and its aftermath, higher oil prices, the general weakness of the global economy and the possibility of an outbreak of avian flu in Asia and other parts of the world have increased the uncertainty of global economic prospects in general and may continue to adversely affect the Korean economy for some time.
 Any future deterioration of the Korean or global economy could adversely affect our financial condition and results of operations.